Staninna/slang/README.md

 | `REG`      | Registers             | 8-bit | `0x80` | 8-bit            |
 | `MEM`      | Memory                | 8-bit | `0x90` | 64-bit           |
 | `NULL`     | No operand            | 8-bit | `0xA0` | -                |

+## Subroutines

+Subroutines are called using the `CAL` instruction.
+The `CAL` instruction pushes the current state of registers `R0` through `R7` to the stack, and then jumps to the address specified by the operand.
+The `RET` instruction pops the top of the stack into registers `R0` through `R7`, and then jumps to the address specified by the operand.
+Arguments are passed to subroutines using the stack and need to be popped off the stack by the subroutine.
+The `CLR` instruction clears the last stack frame, and is used to clean up the stack after a subroutine returns.

 ## Bytecode Format